Zouave: Recruitment

 From their beginning the zouave units included a French European element, initially drawn from the demobilized Garde royal of Charles X and other Parisian volunteers.
 From March 1833 each zouave battalion was organised into ten companies, of which eight were Muslim Berbers and Arabs and two French.
 In 1838 a third battalion was raised, and the regiment thus formed was commanded by Major de Lamoriciere.
 Shortly afterwards the formation of the Tirailleurs algériens, the Turcos, as the infantry corps for Muslim troops, changed the basis for enlistment of the zouave battalions.
+From 1842 onwards, the recruitment of the Zouaves became exclusively European and Jewish.

 For most of their remaining history the zouaves became an essentially French body, until in 1956 a new policy of partial racial mixing was introduced amongst units of the Army of Africa.

 Zouave regiments

 Initially constituted as battalion sized units, the zouaves were reorganized as separate regiments in 1852: